-Check the Upcoming Events page for Information about my New Mysore Intensives beginning August 3rd
+Check the Upcoming Events page for Information about my Mysore Intensives coming up in October and November

 Intro to Ashtanga: Tuesdays, 5:30-6pm.
 Beginners come at 5:30 to receive Introductory information, handouts, and instruction on the foundations of the practice.
 Then stay for Mysore practice beginning at 6pm (see Mysore description below).
 Each student's practice lasts a different amount of time, so expect to stay only as long as is necessary to finish your practice.
 Beginner practices usually last no more than 1 hour.

 Ashtanga Level 1/2: Students are led through Sun Salutations, Standing poses, and the first half of the seated poses of Primary Series, followed by backbends as appropriate, and a modified closing sequence.
 Appropriate for those with some vinyasa experience.

 Ashtanga Level 2/3: Students are led through most of the Primary Series practice, stopping to discuss or introduce techniques as needed.
 Appropriate for those with experience in Ashtanga yoga, either Mysore style or led classes.